-Band 5 13-15 The realisation of the character is informed by an in-depth understandin the role and its function in the play.
-An accomplished interpretation of the piece based on a detailed understanding of the style/genre of the play.
-A highly effective and perceptive understanding of the process of movi from page to stage; always identifies when compthing is not working a g of Band 513-15understanding of the style/genre of the play.• A highly effective and perceptive understanding of the process of movi from page to stage; always identifies when something is not working a able to come up with wholly workable solutions. - • The realisation of the character is informed by a clear understanding of role and its function in the play. the An effective interpretation of the piece based on a good understanding the style/genre of the play. of A constructive and sustained understanding of the process of moving f page to stage; frequently identifies when something is not working and able to come up with broadly workable solutions.
-A proficient realisation of the character informed by an understanding or role and its function in the play. f the A believable interpretation of the piece based on an understanding of the style/genre of the play. e A competent understanding of the process of moving from page to star occasionally identifies when something is not working and is sometime able to come up with solutions. • A variable realisation of the character informed by a partial understandir the role and its function in the play. g of An uneven interpretation of the piece based on a variable understanding the style/genre of the play. g of A patchy understanding of the process of moving from page to stage; seldom identifies when something is not working and often needs guid as to what to do. ance An implausible realisation of the character informed by a limited understanding of the role and its function in the play.
-Band 1 1-3 • A one-dimensional interpretation of the piece based on a basic understanding of the style/genre of the play.
-A limited understanding of the process of moving from page to stage; r on others to give guidance when things are not working. elies 0 • Mark that does not most the criteria for Dand 1
+13-15 The realisation of the character is informed by an in-depth understanding of the role and its function in the play.
+Band 5 An accomplished interpretation of the piece based on a detailed understanding of the style/genre of the play.
+A highly effective and perceptive understanding of the process of moving from page to stage; always identifies when something is not working and is able to come up with wholly workable solutions.
+The realisation of the character is informed by a clear understanding of the role and its function in the play.
+Band 4 10-12 An effective interpretation of the piece based on a good understanding of the style/genre of the play.
+A constructive and sustained understanding of the process of moving from page to stage; frequently identifies when something is not working and is able to come up with broadly workable solutions.
+7-9 A proficient realisation of the character informed by an understanding of the role and its function in the play.
+Band 3 A believable interpretation of the piece based on an understanding of the style/genre of the play.
+A competent understanding of the process of moving from page to stage; occasionally identifies when something is not working and is sometimes able to come up with solutions.
+4-6 A variable realisation of the character informed by a partial understanding of the role and its function in the play.
+Band 2 An uneven interpretation of the piece based on a variable understanding of the style/genre of the play.
+A patchy understanding of the process of moving from page to stage; seldom identifies when something is not working and often needs guidance as to what to do.
+1-3 An implausible realisation of the character informed by a limited understanding of the role and its function in the play.
+Band 1 A one-dimensional interpretation of the piece based on a basic understanding of the style/genre of the play.
+A limited understanding of the process of moving from page to stage; relies on others to give guidance when things are not working.
+0 Work that does not meet the criteria for Band 1.